 - If your baby is already on any medication, intimate the doctor about it.
 A combination of acetaminophen and other drugs may cause severe side effects.

 - Keep the bottle away from the reach of the baby to avoid accidental ingestion.

 Tylenol, in correct doses, is safe for most babies and seldom causes any side effects when administered as per prescription.
 In rare cases, a baby could be allergic to acetaminophen, causing skin rashes and blisters.

 Overdose of Tylenol leads to overdose of acetaminophen, leading to serious side effects.
 It usually happens if you do not follow the doctor’s prescription or you are not careful while measuring the quantity of the medicine in the syringe.

 Minor overdose may most likely not cause any problems or symptoms.
 The maximum safe dosage for acetaminophen among children is 90mg per kg of the child’s weight per day (6).
 A dosage beyond this limit may cause the following signs and symptoms (7).

 - Pain in the abdomen

 - Reduction in the frequency and amount of urine

 - Respiratory problems such as troubled breathing

 Severe overdosing could cause hepatotoxicity and liver damage, which is why it’s important to be mindful of the correct dosage for your baby’s wellness.
 The tolerance to overdosing could vary from one baby to another.
-Therefore, if you realize you accidentally overdosed the baby with Tylenol, visit the hospital as soon as possible.
+Therefore, if you realize you accidentally overdosed the baby with Tylenol, visit the pediatric care center as soon as possible.